himani-data/Portfolio/README.md

 ---
-### 🎨 Credits

-This site was built upon a publicly available template, modified and customized by me to suit my personal portfolio.
+>This site was built upon a publicly available template, modified and customized by me to suit my personal portfolio.

----

 > “Exploring life between code, calmness, and the cosmic rhythm of devotion.” 🌼